-8.14.2 H and L
+9.14.3 H and L

 These parameters set the upper and lower set-point limits of the bath.
 DO NOT change the values of these parameters from the factory set values.
-To do so may present danger of the bath exceeding its temperature range causing damage or fire.
+To do so may present danger of the bath overheating and causing damage or fire.

-9 Digital Communication Interface
+10 Digital Communication Interface

-If supplied with the option, the 7005/7015 bath is capable of communicating with and being controlled by other equipment through the digital interface.
+If supplied with the option, the bath is capable of communicating with and being controlled by other equipment through the digital interface.
 Two types of digital interface are available - the RS-232 serial interface and the IEEE-488 GPIB interface.

 With a digital interface the bath may be connected to a computer or other equipment.
 This allows the user to set the bath temperature, monitor the temperature, and access any of the other controller functions, all using remote communications equipment.
-In addition the heater power setting and cooling capacity may be controlled using the interface.
+In addition the heater power may be switched from low to high using the interface.
 To enable the heater to be switched to high using the interface the "HEATER" switch must be set to the "LOW" position.
-The cooling power switch must be set to OFF to enable remote control.

-9.1 Serial Communications
+10.1 Serial Communications

 The bath may be installed with an RS-232 serial interface that allows serial digital communications over fairly long distances.
-With the serial interface the user may access any of the functions, parameters and settings discussed in Section 8 with the exception of the BAUD rate setting.
+With the serial interface the user may access any of the functions, parameters and settings discussed in Section 9 with the exception of the BAUD rate setting.
 The serial interface uses 8 data bits, 1 stop bit, and no parity.